bcooperstl/advent-of-code-2021/documentation/day18.md

 - a *find_parent* function that recursively looks for the parent of a given node
 - a *find_first_to_explode* function that finds the first cell that should be exploded.
 - an *increment_depth* function to recusrively increment the depth of all pairs
+- a *get_magnitude* method, which returns the calculated magnitude

 ### Input parsing ###